Initiatives and Results

 Partner: Green Home Experts

-Green Home Experts is testing an outreach strategy involving partnerships with senior care agencies to help income eligible senior customers lower their energy costs.
+This outreach strategy pilot involves establishing partnerships with senior care agencies to better reach income eligible senior customers with energy efficiency measures.

 Retrofit Chicago Roadmapping 2.0

-Building on the 2012 Gateway Energy Roadmaps, AECOM is developing and testing an improved Energy Roadmap process to help customers save energy in commercial facilities.
+Building on the 2012 Gateway Energy Roadmaps developed for customers participating in the Chicago Energy Retrofit Challenge, AECOM is developing and testing an improved Energy Roadmap process to help customers achieve facility energy savings.

 Income Eligible Needs Assessment